ChenyangShi/ChenyangShi.github.io/_pages/about.md

   - /about.html
 ---

 Hello.
-This is Olivia Shi's home on the web!
+Welcome to Olivia Shi's webpage!

-Now, I am a senior student at Southwest Jiaotong University.
 My research interests are:
+* Network Science for Social Science and Social Network.
 * Computational Social Science, Data Science, Machine Learning and related area.
-* Network Science for Social Science and Social Network.